canyon289/bayesian-model-evaluation/lessonplans/3_SingleModelDiagnostics.md

 MCMC is not just one method though, but a set of related methods.
 For Hamiltonian Monte Carlo there are additional diagnoses
 * Energy Plot
-* Divergences in Plot Parallel and pair plot
+* Divergences in plot parallel, pair plot, and trace plot

 ### Students Do: Practice using plots to diagnose models (15 minutes)
 Have students fit and evaluate the eight schools models.
 Using diagnostics